Nearly 64% of Americans drink at least one cup of joe per day.

 What Flavor Is Coffee?

 These coffee seeds are often nutty, fruity, or sometimes earthy.
-One major factor is how these coffee beans are processed.
+The question is how these coffee beans are processed.

 “How is flavored coffee made?”
 You ask.
 Here are the main ways: